NoraCodes/nora.codes/content/tutorial/building_readable_tests_with_fluent_testing_apis.md

 date: 2018-07-23T09:56:24-05:00
 author: "Leonora Tindall"
 tags: ['rust', 'programming', 'testing']
+description: A discussion of some issues my former employer ran into with extremely verbose and fragile Rust unit tests, which we solved with a fluent testing API.
 ---

 One of the biggest challenges in software testing is defining the input for code under